wwake/EGTest/README.md

 This package is for parameterized testing.

+## Top-Level Struct
-* EG - a struct to hold inputs and outputs.
+* `EG` - ("for example") - a struct to hold inputs and outputs.
+You typically create an array of `EG`s, then pass them to the `check()` method.

-For example:
+Example:
 ```
 EG(input: "abcd", output: 4, message: "length > 0")
 ```

 The input and output types are generic; you can use tuples to work with more than one value.

 The message is optional.

-There are implicit file and line arguments that tie assertions to the line of the EG constructor.
+There are implicit file and line arguments that tie assertions to the line where the `EG` constructor is called.

+## XCTestCase Extensions
-* eg() - lets you create examples with the lower-case name eg. Takes the same arguments as EG().
+* `eg()` - lets you create examples with the lower-case name eg. Takes the same arguments as the `EG` struct.

-* check() - runs a list of test cases against an assertion
+* `check()` - runs a list of test cases against an assertion.
+With XCT assert functions, pass in the file and line so that your test case is highlighted if the assertion fails.

 ```
 func check<Input, Output>(